The-Poolz/LockDealNFT/contracts/Builders/SimpleRefundBuilder/README.md

 # SimpleRefundBuilder

-`The SimpleRefundBuilder` is a **Solidity** smart contract designed for the efficient mass creation of [Refund provider](https://github.com/The-Poolz/LockDealNFT/tree/master/contracts/AdvancedProviders/RefundProvider) **Non-Fungible Tokens (NFTs).** Its primary purpose is to streamline the process of creating multiple refund pools.
-By leveraging the capabilities of this contract, users can initiate the creation of **RefundProvider NFTs** in a single transaction, simplifying the management of refundable deals.
+`The SimpleRefundBuilder` is a **Solidity** smart contract for efficiently generating [Refund provider](https://github.com/The-Poolz/LockDealNFT/tree/master/contracts/AdvancedProviders/RefundProvider) **Non-Fungible Tokens (NFTs)** on a large scale.
+By harnessing the capabilities of this contract, users can initiate the creation of multiple `RefundProvider NFTs` in a single transaction, simplifying the management of refundable deals.

 **BSC Testnet** contract address [link](https://testnet.bscscan.com/address/0x9c39a03459522185a1598d4ad2a9ccccb0f5ff8f).